 Two years later, Psycliq released halt, a ten-song instrumental album that is a study in interconnections.
 From moody rock to electronic anthems, halt was a chance for the band to spread its wings and show what it was capable of.
 Less than a year later, Psycliq followed up the success of the electronic rock of halt by going in a completely different direction with Results Not Typical.
 While blues, jazz, and classical music have always been at the core of Psycliq songs, this album has brought them to the forefront, resulting in some of the band’s most ambitious work to date.

 Recently, both the chiptune soundtrack for video game Rock Paper Armageddon and four very unique takes on the classic song House of the Rising Sun have sent the band in new an interesting directions.
-Never content to be pinned down or rest, work is continuing on the next album, due to be released sometime in the future because the future will be advanced enough to handle it.
+Never content to be pinned down or rest, the sprawling epic The Cure for Chaos Theory released in 2016, followed by the experimental ambient project Seraph in 2017.

 A Boston-area musician named Justin Richer is the sole force behind Psycliq, handling all writing, performance, and production for the band.
 A classically trained pianist from a family of rich musical heritage, Justin has grown up surrounded by music from an early age.
 Ever since his piano teacher introduced him to the Korg M1 music workstation, Justin has been enamored with the possibilities of music synthesis.